-READ MORE: Get our free Super Bowl tips for San Francisco 49ers v Kansas City Chiefs.
+READ MORE: Get our free Super Bowl tips for February 7.

-Patrick Mahomes has emerged as the NFL’s newest start over the past couple of seasons and is now selling more jerseys than Tom Brady.
-It is not hard to see why either – this young man can do it all and by the time he is done he will have almost certainly revolutionised the position with the help of Lamar Jackson, Deshaun Watson and the men that are going to follow in the next few NFL Drafts.
+Patrick Mahomes has emerged as the NFL’s newest star over the past few seasons and is already selling more jerseys than six-time Super Bowl winner Brady.
+It is not hard to see why either – the 25-year-old can do it all and by the time he is done, he will have almost certainly revolutionised the position with the help of Lamar Jackson, Deshaun Watson and the men that are going to follow in the next few NFL Drafts.

 From his rocket of an arm to his ability to scramble, from those incredible plays that should only work on the playground to his no-look passes, Mahomes is fun to watch if you are associated with the Chiefs and a nightmare if you are associated with the team on the opposite sideline.
 Surrounded by a whole host of weapons in the passing game, it will take a huge effort from Tampa Bay’s defense to slow him down on Super Bowl Sunday.

 While Mahomes continues to add to his ever-growing reputation on his ascent, Brady is still achieving firsts in the twilight of his career.
 Having finally ended his long association with New England a year ago, Brady rolled into Tampa and immediately turned the Bucs into pre-season contenders.
 They have lived up to that billing.

 It has not been all smooth-sailing for Brady – hey, he threw THREE picks during the NFC Championship Game – but he now has both conference titles in his long list of accolades and he is set for his 10TH Super Bowl appearance.
 That is truly a staggering number.
 Brady has proved he can deliver a Super Bowl run without Bill Belichick, but can he now deliver a Vince Lombardi Trophy in his first season with Tampa.
 And can he do it in the Buccaneers’ own stadium?